sirthias/swave/docs/src/paradox/usage/transformations/overview.md

 look at the particular *implementation* in order to find out, which transformation has a **primary** implementation and which might be a **compound** of other, more basic ones.

+In order to make it easy to quickly understand the nature of a particular transformation we organize the transformation docs primarily by the first two axes described above and clearly show group membership for the two latter axes on the individual pages.

 Documentation Entry-Points
 --------------------------